 You did an outstanding job the result of which was to your client’s great advantage.
 You have a bright future in the practice of law and in life as you are a fine person.

 Neiman Marcus Group, Inc. v.
 HSBC Bank Nevada, N.A.
-In April 2008, Daniel, working with Dallas partner Barry Barnett, obtained a temporary restraining order that saved Neiman Marcus $500 million in lost sales.
-The temporary restraining order for Neiman Marcus and Bergdorf Goodman stopped HSBC from terminating more than 192,000 existing Neiman Marcus private label credit card accounts and from making requirements for obtaining or retaining new accounts more onerous.
-HSBC claimed to have authority under its contract to implement the changes without our clients’ consent.
-With the TRO in place, Neiman Marcus and HSBC engaged in negotiations, which resulted in an agreement that resolved the dispute to Neiman Marcus’s satisfaction, and the parties returned to business.
+In April 2008, Daniel, working with Dallas partner Barry Barnett, obtained a temporary restraining order that saved Neiman Marcus and Bergdorf Goodman $500 million in lost sales.
+The temporary restraining order in favor of clients Neiman Marcus and Bergdorf Goodman stopped HSBC from terminating more than 192,000 existing private label credit card accounts and from making requirements for obtaining or retaining new accounts more onerous.
+HSBC claimed to have authority under its contract to implement the changes without the clients’ consent.
+With the TRO in place, Neiman Marcus and Bergdorf Goodman engaged HSBC in negotiations, which resulted in an agreement that resolved the dispute to the clients' satisfaction.

 Hertz Equipment Rental Corporation v.
 Lasserre.
 In July 2007, Hertz Equipment Rental Corporation came to believe that a former employee had left to join a competitor.
-Hertz hired Susman Godfrey to stop the employee from bringing trade secrets to the new employer.
+Hertz hired Susman Godfrey to stop the employee from bringing its trade secrets to his new employer.
 Working with Houston partner Eric Mayer, Daniel drafted the petition, the application for temporary and injunctive relief, and motions for expedited discovery.
 Daniel argued the application for the temporary restraining order, obtaining the immediate protection for his client.
 After securing the temporary restraining order, Daniel took the lead with accelerated discovery in advance of the temporary injunction hearing, including immediate depositions and forensic captures of key computers.
-Quickly, as a result of the suit, Hertz obtained a permanent injunction to protect its interests along with all of its sensitive materials.
+As a result of the suit and quick action.
+Hertz obtained a permanent injunction to protect its interests along with all of its sensitive materials.

 Underhill v.
 Avco Corporation.
 In February 2007, Daniel joined a Susman Godfrey trial team to prosecute wrongful death claims on behalf of the widow and children of an aspiring airplane pilot.
 During a week-long jury trial, the Susman Godfrey team demonstrated that the pilot’s death resulted from the introduction of deadly exhaust fumes into the aircraft’s cabin due to negligent aircraft maintenance by relating technical aspects of aircraft maintenance to the jury.
 The jury returned a $1.8 million verdict in favor of the family-member plaintiffs.
 Following trial, the parties settled for a confidential amount.
 Daniel participated in all aspects of the week-long pretrial conference, trial briefing, preparing witnesses, and assisting in voir dire and opening statements.
 In addition to Daniel, the Susman Godfrey trial team consisted of Bill Carmody, Jonathan Bridges, and former SG attorney Gretchen Sween.